hoanganh27042001/TwitterDataAnalysis/README.md

 # Twitter-Data-Analysis

-This repository contains a series of scripts I often use to analyze Twitter data.
+This repository contains a series of scripts used to analyze Twitter data.

 ## Set up
 **Authentication**: In order to fetch tweets through Twitter API, one needs create a developer account on the [Twitter apps site](https://apps.twitter.com/).
 Then follow these steps for the same: